Updated March 28th, 2023

-But then the day came in the fall of 2009 when I realized I had outgrown my pot – but not because it wasn’t big enough.
+But then the day came in the fall of 2009, when I realized I had outgrown my pot – but not because it wasn’t big enough.
 In fact, at 2800 square feet, my Calgary pot/home was too big for me!

 “Did you know that plants need to be repotted at least every two years?
 Even if the roots don’t need more room to grow, the old soil should be replaced because all the nutrients have been consumed.
 We, too, need to consider repotting for growth.”

 I knew what I needed: a smaller pot with new soil – and plenty of water nearby.

 When John and I had left Abbotsford back in 1996, our plan had been for us to return to BC – probably Victoria – when he retired in twenty five years.
-For my dream was to be a writer by the sea.”
+Because my dream was to be a “writer by the sea.”